mmtrebuchet/bpreveal/doc/text/programs.rst

 :py:mod:`makePredictions<bpreveal.makePredictions>`
-    Takes a trained model (solo, combined, residual, or even transformation models work) and predicts over the given regions.
+    Takes a trained model (solo, combined, residual, or even transformation models work) and predicts over the given regions or sequences.

 :py:mod:`motifScan<bpreveal.motifScan>`
     Scan the genome for patterns of contribution scores that match motifs